Pec pod Sněžkou: Administrative division

+Etymology

+The name means 'furnace below Sněžka' in Czech.

 Geography

 Pec pod Sněžkou is located about 18 km northwest of Trutnov and 54 km north of Hradec Králové.
 It lies in the Giant Mountains and, with the exception of the built-up area, in the Krkonoše National Park.
 The highest points are Sněžka, at 1603 m above sea level the highest mountain of the whole country, and Studniční hora, the third highest mountain of the country at 1555 m.

 The Úpa River originates here and flows across the municipality.
 The stream Zelený potok flows into the Úpa in the centre of Pec pod Sněžkou.
 The built-up area is located in the valley of these two watercourses.
 The large valley of the Úpa River in the northern part of the municipal territory, located between Sněžka and Studniční hora, is known as Obří důl.

 On the southern slope of Studniční hora is a snow field called Map of the Republic.
 The shape of the field resembles the shape of the territory of the First Czechoslovak Republic.
 Terrain modeling and wind currents make this the last place in the country where snow melts.
 The snow here often lasted until August or September, but in the 21st century, due to climate changes, the snow most often lasts until the beginning of July.